brgrd/ReMarkAble/README.md

 Content is stored in browser localStorage:
 - Maximum ~5-10MB depending on browser
 - Persists across sessions
-- Sidebar state is remembered
+- Sidebar state is remembered on mobile

 ## Deployment to GitHub Pages